holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 });
 ```

 OK, I believe we have all requirements discussed.
-Now, let's combine all of this.
+Let's combine them:

 ```javascript
 describe('createHotelPhotosRouteHandler', () => {